jrouwe/JoltPhysics/Docs/Architecture.md

 ## Conventions and limits

 Jolt Physics uses a right handed coordinate system with Y-up.
 It is easy to use another axis as up axis by changing the gravity vector using [PhysicsSystem::SetGravity](@ref PhysicsSystem::SetGravity).
-Some shapes like the [HeightFieldShape](@ref HeightFieldShapeSettings) will need an additional [RotatedTranslatedShape](@ref RotatedTranslatedShapeSettings) to rotate it to the new up axis and vehicles ([VehicleConstraint](@ref VehicleConstraintSettings)) will need their new up-axis specified too.
+Some shapes like the [HeightFieldShape](@ref HeightFieldShapeSettings) will need an additional [RotatedTranslatedShape](@ref RotatedTranslatedShapeSettings) to rotate it to the new up axis and vehicles ([VehicleConstraint](@ref VehicleConstraintSettings)) and characters ([CharacterBaseSettings](@ref CharacterBaseSettings)) will need their new up-axis specified too.

 We use column-major vectors and matrices, this means that to transform a point you need to multiply it on the right hand side: TransformedPoint = Matrix * Point.